palewire/news-homepages/docs/gettingstarted.md

 ## Installation

-Fork the repository and clone it.
+Fork the [palewire/news-homepages](https://github.com/palewire/news-homepages) repository on GitHub and clone it on your computer.
 Move into the code directory and install the Python dependencies.

 ```bash
 pipenv install --dev